Two-particle cumulant distribution: a simulation study of higher moments

 In the current letter, we have simulated d-Au collisions using PYTHIA8/Angantyr and analyzed the two-particle non-flow correlations.
 The two-particle cumulant $c_2$ emerges from different processes in Angantyr calculations.
 The major contributors are jet correlations and resonance decays.
-The softer processes under the MPI framework also contribute to the non-flow due to "jet-like" correlations of low-energy partons.
-Such correlations have a higher $\Delta\eta$ range similar to "true" flow.
+The softer processes under the MPI framework also contribute to the non-flow due to ``jet-like" correlations of low-energy partons.
+Such correlations have a higher $|\eta|$ range similar to ``true" flow.
 The Spatially Constrained Color Reconnection enhances these correlations, but its contribution is smaller than the default CR.
-The current implementation of hadronic rescattering does not contribute to the two-particle correlations.
+The current implementation of hadronic rescattering significantly increases the two-particle correlations.
 The non-flow coefficient $c_2$ decreases rapidly with multiplicity/centrality.
-However, these correlations tend to increase slowly ($c_2 \propto \ln \Delta\eta$) for larger $\eta$ windows.

 It is a common practice in heavy-ion physics to use the event-averaged values of observables like $v_2$.
 Alternatively, these observables can be treated as distributions.
-The "hydrodynamic" flow distributions usually assume a Gaussian shape with some minor deviations.
+The ``hydrodynamic" flow distributions usually assume a Gaussian shape with some minor deviations.
 On the other hand, the non-flow distributions deviate significantly from the Gaussian distributions.
 These deviations can be characterized by the skewness and kurtosis of the respective distributions.
-We used the Au-Au collisions from HYDJET++ to represent "true" flow distributions, and d-Au results from Angantyr were used for non-flow distributions.
-The skewness and kurtosis of non-flow distributions were significantly higher than the flow distributions from HYDJET++.
-Both skewness and kurtosis of non-flow distribution showed a linear relation with $N_{ch}$ and $\Delta\eta$ windows.
+We used the Au-Au collisions from HYDJET++ to represent ``true" flow distributions, and d-Au results from Angantyr were used for non-flow distributions.
+The skewness and kurtosis of non-flow distributions were significantly higher than those of the flow distributions from HYDJET++.
+Both skewness and kurtosis of non-flow distribution showed a linear relation with $N_{ch}$ and $|\eta|$ windows.
 This trend is unique to non-flow distributions.
-Hence, we conclude that a higher skewness/kurtosis or their $\Delta\eta$ dependence can be a indication of non-flow contamination.
+Hence, we conclude that a higher skewness/kurtosis or their $|\eta|$ dependence can be an indication of non-flow contamination.